River Butcher: Personal life

 Butcher met fellow comedian Cameron Esposito at an open mic hosted by Esposito.
 The two soon started collaborating and then began to date.
 On December 12, 2015, Butcher and Esposito married onstage at The Hideout in Esposito's hometown of Chicago, Illinois.
-In August 2018, Butcher and Esposito announced their separation to "live individual lives."
+In August 2018, Butcher and Esposito announced their separation to "live individual lives".
 Their split was covered in a Vanity Fair article.
 In September 2019, Esposito wrote an article for the New York Times discussing the couple's pending divorce.

 Butcher is a trans man and uses he and they pronouns.
 In November 2021, Butcher announced that he had changed his name to River.
-Butcher is dating musician MaryLeigh Roohan.

-Butcher is a member of the Democratic Socialists of America.
-He endorsed Kenneth Mejia and Eunisses Hernandez during the 2022 Los Angeles elections.
+Butcher endorsed Kenneth Mejia and Eunisses Hernandez during the 2022 Los Angeles elections and Jill Stein in the 2024 presidential election.